Sergey004/Quest2-VRC/README.md

 To start building the application, simply launch the solution in Visual Studio and run "Restore NuGet packages" to download dependencies

-## Or you can dowload preconpile version fron Github Actions
+## Or you can dowload preconpile version fron Github Actions (Or fwom Releases)

 There are two versions: